Production of the Watkins Clubman commenced in around

 darker turquoise covering point to this one as a late model, just before the transformation into Wem.

 1964, when the transformation into Wem styling became complete, the Clubman

 acquired a new identity as a smaller version of the Custom

 15 in a plain black cabinet with decorative aluminium facing and grill

 covering the entire front.
 The control panel and presumably the circuitry

 remained similar or identical to earlier models.
-This model is very rare and
+Examples of this model

-may have only been produced for a couple of years.
-Price unknown.
+it may only have been produced for a couple of years.

-Clubman acquired this rather unprepossessing solid-state incarnation
+The Clubman acquired this rather unprepossessing solid-state incarnation

 from some time in the mid-late 60s until the early 70s, now in a black